 - A digital or analog multimeter will work.

-- If you need to buy one or are looking to upgrade, check out my recommendations here: Buying A Digital Multimeter For Automotive Diagnostic Testing.
+- If you need to buy one or are looking to upgrade, check out my recommendations here: Tekpower TP8268 AC/DC Auto/Manual Range Digital Multimeter (Amazon affiliate link).

 - Wire Piercing Probe